Cryptozoology: noun: cryp·to·zo·ol·o·gy \ˌkrip-tə-zō-ˈä-lə-jē, -zə-ˈwä-\

 - Boat wake

-I had no such luck on my search for Manipogo today, perhaps next time?
-I guess for now, the only sighting I’m going to see is of this artist rendering …
+We stayed for about 3.5 hours.
+Unfortunately we had no such luck on our search for Manipogo today, perhaps next time?
+In all honesty, I have no expectation of running into Mani – for now, the only sighting I’m going to see is of this artist rendering …

 Although there are believers who have no doubt in their minds that something lives in the depths of Lake Manitoba.
 Skeptics like to remind us that these lakes are known for large sturgeon which can grow up to 2.5 metres, weigh over 140 kg and can live for over 150 years (average life span is 50 to 80 years).